kiwiscanwifi/firecnc/README.md

 Configuration: The project uses a config.json file stored on an SD card, allowing easy customization of network settings, LED parameters, servo IDs, and other operational values without recompiling the code.

+## Warning
-Many mistakes/errors.
-Work in progress..
+Many mistakess errors.
+Work in progress, May never be completed.